jimbojw/karmarank/karmarank-manifesto-0.1.0-2025-12-16-8fb6b73.md

   - "Saved **20 hours/week** of engineering time."
   - _Insert Screenshot of Ticket Volume dropping off a cliff._
 - **The Witness:** "As [Director Alice] noted, this 'fundamentally changed how we make decisions'."

+Your company or team probably keeps a specific internal doc or side template.
+Use it.
+Your goal is low cognitive load, not art.

 ## 5. Is This Lying?